Hi dear friends,

 - Centre in Masoro Village, Rwanda.

-Last but not least, I believe that to ensure the prosperity of the future of architecture, it is crucial to conserve and protect what we already have, especially the traditional buildings and temples- The builds that define our cultures and helped shape us into what we are today.
+In essence, I believe that to ensure the prosperity of the future of architecture, it is crucial to conserve and protect what we already have, especially the traditional buildings and temples – The builds that define our cultures and helped shape us into what we are today.
+And when building something new, it’s necessary to do so thoughtfully.
 We do not, and frankly, cannot be perfect.
-But It is important to try everything possible in order to live in harmony with the nature and animals that surround us.
-It is what gave us life, and with or without us, it will prevail, even if we aren’t there anymore at some point.
+But It is important to try everything possible in order to live in harmony with the nature that surrounds us.
+It’s what gave us life, and with or without us, it will prevail, even if we aren’t there anymore at some point.

 - Puglia, Italy